epfl-cs358/2024fa-foosbot/README.md

 If the camera is not activating properly, try changing the parameter of the call to the ` cv2.VideoCapture ` function to another number (usually 0 or 2).
 You can also use the `-i` flag for that.

-### Uploading code to the Arduino
-#### Dependencies
-You need to have [Arduino IDE](https://www.arduino.cc/en/software) installed, as well as the libraries
-#### Uploading Code
-1. Open the code for the Arduino in `/Software/Algorithms/beginner/beginner.ino`
-2. Connect the Arduino via the USB Isolator to your laptop
-3. Press the upload button in the top left of the Arduino IDE

-#### Troubleshooting
-If you get a compilation error, check whether you have all libraries installed.

-If you get an error while uploading, check whether you have selected the right board and port and try again.